-Wine Advocate 96 points - This is a bird of a different feather, with an exotic, vibrant aroma of toasted coconut, followed by an almond cream note that gives way to the core of green fig, papaya, Cavaillon melon and honey.
+Wine Spectator 96 points - This is a bird of a different feather, with an exotic, vibrant aroma of toasted coconut, followed by an almond cream note that gives way to the core of green fig, papaya, Cavaillon melon and honey.
 There’s stunning richness and mouthfeel, with the power to be one of the longer-lived wines of the vintage.
 Very impressive.
 Best from 2015 through 2040.
 Tasted twice, with consistent notes.
 11,000 cases made. –JM

 Rated #5 in Wine Spectator’s 2012 Top 100